Blanche Ring: Musicals

 Miss Ring made her debut at age 16 in A Parisian Romance in 1887 with Shakespearean actor Richard Mansfield's theatrical company.
 Later she acted with Nat Goodwin and Chauncey Olcott.
-Her version of "In the Good Old Summertime" in 1902 was an instant hit.
+In 1902 she made her Broadway debut as Millie Canvass in Charles Dennée's musical The Defender.
+In this show she introduced to the public the new song "In the Good Old Summer Time"; a work which became a popular standard in the American song canon.
 She followed this with another hit song "The Belle of Avenue A", performed in Tommy Rot, which was staged at Mrs. Osborn's Playhouse in New York City.
+In 1903 she had a hit song, "Bedelia", which she performed in the musical The Jersey Lily; a song whose sheet music sold more than three million copies.
 Ring left the US for a tour of Europe including London, returning to America in 1904 where she became even more established as a favorite performer appearing at three notable venues belonging to vaudeville impresario F.F.
 Proctor including Proctor's Twenty-third Street Theater, Newark Theater and Fifth Avenue Theater.

 "I've Got Rings On My Fingers" was introduced when Blanche performed in The Midnight Sons in 1909.
 Her recording of the song for Victor Records is listed as one of Billboard's top hits of that year, along with her recordings of "Yip-I-Addy-I-Aye" and "The Billiken Man."

 Will Rogers spoke his first lines on stage in Ring's play The Wall Street Girl.
 In 1910, she recorded "Come Josephine in My Flying Machine" after introducing it in a Broadway show, and the song became one of her biggest hits.
+She portrayed the title role in the 1914 Broadway musical When Claudia Smiles.

 Among her other songs of note are "Bedelia" and "I'd Leave My Happy Home for You".
 The former was featured in The Jersey Lilly.
 During World War I, the singer was popular with "They're All Out of Step But Jim".

 Blanche Ring possessed a talent for mime.
 This helped her advance in musical revues and she was billed as "America's Favorite Singing Comedienne" as of 1918.
 Her impersonations were paired with those of Charles Winninger in the Passing Show of 1919, performed at the Winter Garden Theatre in New York City.